 Double Moss Stitch

-A variant of the seed stitch, this textured and durable pattern is perfect for garments like hats and face cloths.
+A variant of the seed stitch, the Double Moss stitch is a textured and durable pattern is perfect for garments like hats and face cloths.

 A triangle pattern using a variant of stockinette to create the little flag shapes.
 This version would make an excellent motif.